 Read more: Tarp Camping 101

-Regardless, reading the weather is an important skill when out hiking: especially on multi-day trips.
+Regardless, learning how to read the weather is an important skill when out hiking: especially on multi-day trips.
 The weather’s constantly changing, and that weather forecast you read four days ago has probably changed a lot since then.
 Plus, becoming your own forecaster is easy to do – all you have to do is look to the clouds.

 Before we jump into how to read clouds, you first have to understand the different cloud types.
 Cloud names may appear daunting, but all you need to name a cloud is its shape and height.